-It’s simple.
-It’s smooth.
-It’s perfect.
+It is simple.
+It is smooth.
+It is perfect.
 Gimlets often are.
 The tequila brings a nice change to this classic, I will have to try it with mezcal soon.
 Make this drink, find some joy, turn yourself into a stranger, if you must.

 I’ve always loved the concept of Memento Mori, which is Latin for “remember that you have to die”.
 Not in a morbid way, just as a reminder to appreciate the things you have.
 My favorite bible verse, yeah I know some of you are shocked, don’t worry I have a favorite Quran verse as well.
 Anyway, the one that sticks with me is from Ecclesiastes, Chapter 9, Verses 7-10.